Question: What resources are available for my CRISPR experimental design?

 - Modification: Proportion of those cells that are subsequently modified at the target locus by dCas9

 - Modification coverage: Proportion of those cells that contain desired modification in all copies of the gene.

-- Multiplicity of infection (MOI): Proportion of infective particles relative to number of cells in the sample.
+- The multiplicity of infection (MOI): Proportion of infective particles relative to the number of cells in the sample.
 For tips on determining MOI, please see the article: What is MOI and how do I assess it?

 5) Cell lines: If working with culturable cells (e.g. suspension or adherent), it may be worth considering establishing a stable Cas9-expressing cell line.
 Then, gRNAs for different targets can be introduced to the Cas9-expressing cells through transient transfection.